 - It’s much more difficult to schedule a post for a specific time.
 If you need posts to go out at specific times as opposed to confining yourself to a specific schedule, than Buffer will create some problems for you.

 Buffer is more expensive but that’s because it’s oriented towards a larger business.
-The basic version of Hootsuite, or even the monthly plan provides more towards a small business than Buffer.
+The basic version of Hootsuite, or even the monthly plan provides more benefits for small businesses than Buffer.
 If you value posting a large amount of content and getting information for that, than Buffer is a better option for you.
 This is best for companies that are well established and have a large amount of social media profiles to monitor and work with.
 If you’re just starting out and value monitoring your social media feeds and have fewer social media posts to make, than Hootsuite would fit your company better.